dmorse/pscfpp/README.md

      CPU hardware.
 A pseudo-spectral algorithm is used to solve the MDE.
-This program provides capabilities for SCFT calculations analogous to those of the older PSCF Fortran program, as well as code for FTMC simulations.
+This program provides capabilities for SCFT calculations analogous to those of the older PSCF Fortran program, as well as code for field-theoretic simulations based on a partial saddle-point approximation.
 The suffix "pc" stands for "periodic CPU".

    - **pscf_pg** : The pscf_pg program is a GPU-accelerated version
-     of pscf_pc that can also perform SCFT and FTMC simulations of periodic systems.
+     of pscf_pc that can also perform SCFT and FTS calculations for periodic systems.
 It is based on algorithms similar to those used in pscf_pc and provides almost identical features, but provides much higher performance for large systems.
 The suffix "pg" stands for "periodic GPU".

-FTMC simulations are only available in the two codes designed for use with periodic boundary conditions (pscf_pc and pscf_pg).
+Field-theretic simulations are only available in the two codes designed for use with periodic boundary conditions (pscf_pc and pscf_pg).

 ## Features